raymondworkshop/raymondworkshop.github.io/_posts/softskills/2020-03-15-how-to-be-manager.md

     - [Giving Feedback – learning to criticize in a way that actually works](http://katemats.com/giving-feedback-learning-to-criticize-in-a-way-that-actually-works/)

 #### Learning to coach and delegate
-    - you are not just be the person who is the expert, you will be **someone who makes everyone better**
+* you are not just be the person who is the expert, you will be **someone who makes everyone better**

 #### The art of **delegating**
 * change your mindset
     - have to focus on growth and education, not necessarily efficiency.

-* Adopt a leader:leader model instead of a leader:follower
+* Adopt a **leader:leader** model instead of a leader:follower
     - Being a good leaders means allowing the people around you to be the experts in their domains
     - **transform my team to stop asking me questions**, and **instead make recommendations and ask for permission**
-    - **encourage your teammates to take more ownership** and lead their own arenas
+    - **encourage your teammates to take more ownership** and lead their own areas
     - like "What do you think I would say"

 * Don't look for perfection